VighneshKharge/Spark-File-Streaming-Project/README.md

 **Step 3:**

-Monitoring raw directory using the spark s & converting nested json data into simple per product invoice josn data & writing it to  CSV format then  sending to 'to_hive' and 'to_cassandra' directories on hdfs
+Monitoring josn_data  directory using the spark s & converting nested json data into simple per product invoice josn data & writing it to  CSV format then  sending to 'to_hive' and 'to_cassandra' directories on hdfs

 from the 'to_hive' directory this data can be used for creating a table & then querying the data